 The idea of building up citizen artists merits a special mention and further elaboration.
 One of my favorite experiences was to be able to ask our program faculty members to share a story or two about successes in their everyday work.
 "What are you observing in your own classroom or domain that is changing or evolving?
 How can you articulate this in terms of moving towards achieving the mission which we are all part of?"
 Every Wednesday night as our faculty and staff gathered for dinner these anecdotes became our reason for being (and not yet being).
 We learned about what could be improved, who needed special attention, and where we should channel our energies in pursuit of our program’s goals.
 Beyond the practical pedagogy or even the operational structure of any El Sistema-inspired program, knowing and embodying your mission well is of utmost importance.
 Good work lives in authenticity.
 And it must always be focused on the mission—“the social mission of art,” as Maestro Abreu would contend.

 Someone recently expressed to me that she couldn’t imagine the Oklahoma City program without me.
 What is important to know is that this community, even before I arrived, already had the necessary ingredients to build a world class program.
+My job was simply to encourage them all.
 The teachers of Oklahoma are extremely talented.
 The students are hungry to learn; many influential people already care deeply about their own community and are willing to invest resources and time.
 I think the key to building systems that work lies in communities finding a purpose to act boldly and the passion to work together to achieve more.
 With some many assets and talent available it would be immoral to let any student fall behind.
 Education is not the work of a few idealistic individuals, it is the responsibility of all people.

 I am on lifetime mission to share the joy of music.
 I also believe that engaging in artistic endeavors is crucial to understanding the human condition and to help us rescue the truest essence of the beautiful and the good in life.
 Music is essential to grow people who are constantly striving and becoming.
 This is why I am hopeful for the future of my students in Oklahoma City.
 A seed was planted for them.
 I will always remember them as people of infinite promise.
 They were an extraordinary inspiration to me and the driving force behind my work.
 I am also grateful that this journey led me to meet and collaborate with so many wonderful educators, families, volunteers, church leaders, journalists, and public servants.
 Together we were able to create a model for the kind of support systems that our societies desperately need to grow a new generation of achievers.
 My heart is full of joy.